Christel Koop

 About

 I am a Professor of Political Economy in the Department of Political Economy at King's College London.
 Previously, I was a Reader, Senior Lecturer, and Lecturer in the same department, and an LSE Fellow at the London School of Economics and Political Science.
 I am also a research associate of the Centre for Analysis of Risk and Regulation.
 I obtained my PhD degree from the European University Institute, and hold a BA and MPhil degree from Leiden University.
-I held visiting positions at the Institut Barcelona d'Estudis Internacionals (IBEI), the Hertie School in Berlin, the University of Tartu, the University of Utrecht, the Montesquieu Institute in the Hague, and Columbia University.
+I held visiting positions at the Institut Barcelona d'Estudis Internacionals (IBEI), the Hertie School in Berlin, the University of Tartu, the University of Utrecht, the Montesquieu Institute in the Hague, and Columbia University in New York.

 Publications